Guyn/style/packages/grid/README.md

 # Media Queries

-Henri's provides a few set media queries which can be used.
+Guyn provides a few set media queries which can be used.

 | variable        | aka                                    | Description                                                  |
 | --------------- | -------------------------------------- | ------------------------------------------------------------ |